vitiral/novault/README.md

 that information could leak.

 Advantages to NoVault over other password managers:
-- Uses Argon2 for hasing, which is the winner of the [2015 Password Hashing Competition][2]
+- Uses Argon2 for hashing, which is the winner of the [2015 Password Hashing Competition][2]
 - Simple: completely open source and less than 1000 lines of code
 - Written in a type safe language (rust)